 In addition to Johnny’s being a better person than Earle regarding their moral qualities, Johnny is also smarter, of course.
 When there is a snag in the plan to rob the bank, Johnny is the one who figures out a solution.

 Just before the holdup, the three men separately kill time, waiting for nightfall.
 Johnny is sitting by a river when suddenly he sees what appears to be a white baby floating in the water.
 He is alarmed and runs over to get a closer look.
 It is just a doll.
 Johnny is relieved.

 While Earle is sitting in his car, he sees a cute little bunny rabbit.
 He smiles as he gets out his shotgun.
 When the rabbit tries to run away, Earle shoots it.

-The only thing that makes this Sunday School lesson tolerable is that it is built around a bank heist, which eventually takes place, but it all goes bad.
+The only thing that makes this movie tolerable is that it is built around a bank heist, which eventually takes place, but it all goes bad.
 When Dave gets shot several times by the police, Johnny is unhappy, and he tries to save Dave.
 When Dave shoots himself in the head, Earle is happy, because now Dave won’t be able to talk, possibly giving up his accomplices.

 In the end, Earle and Johnny end up killing each other, blowing up a bunch of tanks with flammable liquid in the process, leaving only their charred bodies behind.
 The police are unable to tell which one is which.
 I guess this is supposed to be a metaphor for equality in that Earl is just as black as Johnny, so that means he is no better than Johnny.
 But then, does it not follow that Johnny is no better than Earl for the same reason?
 So in the process of saying one race is no better than another, this movie is also saying that one person is no better than another.